Below are links to websites that may be useful for obtaining further information for businesses considering selling to the Australian Government.

 These sites focus on the issues that a small business may face during start-up or as they grow.
 They also contain links to other useful resources for the small business operator.

-These are arrangements established to benefit most if not all Non-Corporate Commonwealth Entities (NCCE) when they procure goods and services.
+These are arrangements established to benefit most if not all non-corporate Commonwealth entities (NCCEs) when they procure goods and services.
 Whole-of-government arrangements may take the form of a contract, standing offer and/or template documentation.